Science

 - Grade 10-12

-- Prerequisite: Chemistry 2 and concurrently taking Algebra 2 or a higher math course
+- Prerequisite: Chemistry 2 Hon and concurrently taking Algebra 2 or higher-level math course

 The AP Chemistry course provides students with a college-level foundation to support future advanced course work in chemistry.
 Students cultivate their understanding of chemistry through inquiry-based investigations, as they explore topics such as: atomic structure, bond theory, kinetics, equilibrium (general, acid-base, buffers, and solubility product), and organic chemistry.
 Laboratory experiments are designed to reinforce lecture topics and the math calculations applied to chemical principles.
 Students enrolling in the course should have strong academic standing and possess good study and homework completion habits, as well as the ability to work independently.